stevenHuang0604/Components/README.md

 # Components

-Build components in only html & css only, just for practicing.
+Practice building components in only html & css.